Signs That Indicate Your Girlfriend Is Ready to Break Up

 Sign #5: Avoiding future plans

 Another telltale sign is if your girlfriend is indecisive about the status of your relationship.
-For example, if she hesitates to introduce you to her family and friends or show photos on social media, she may be trying to eliminate evidence of the relationship.
+For example, if she hesitates to introduce you to her family and friends or share photos on social media, she may be trying to eliminate evidence of the relationship.
+While everyone doesn't need to share their relationships online, it can be a red flag if your girlfriend actively avoids these activities with you.

 Sign #6: Increased secrecy

 A partner becoming more secretive can be a sign that something is up.
-If you notice your girlfriend suddenly changing the passwords for her phone and social media accounts, it could mean she's ready to end the relationship.
+If you notice your girlfriend suddenly changing the passwords for her phone and social media accounts or becoming increasingly guarded about sharing personal information with you, it could mean she's ready to end the relationship.

 Similarly, if your girlfriend starts giving vague explanations about her whereabouts and activities when asked, it could be another clue that she's ready to break up with you.
 Unexplained absences, especially when combined with evasive answers to questions about where she's been and what she's been doing, can be a sign that something is amiss.